- Research and Projects

 Evidence has shown that support from peers with first-hand experience, who are therefore able to empathise with problems and challenges, is beneficial in many settings.
 However, the contribution of parent-to-parent (P2P) support within the neonatal context has not been fully explored.

-The aim of this research project is to bring together all the evidence in relation to P2P support for families with babies cared for in neonatal care in a systematic review.
-From this synthesis, the team will aim to provide a state-of-the-evidence summary to support the NHS and other stakeholders.
-It is hoped that this will inform practice in the neonatal context for the benefit of families and inform future research.
+The aim of this research project was to bring together all the evidence in relation to P2P support for families with babies cared for in neonatal care in a systematic review.
+From this synthesis, the team aimed to provide a state-of-the-evidence summary to support the NHS and other stakeholders.
+It was hoped that this would inform practice in the neonatal context for the benefit of families and inform future research.

 1. To bring together studies which have explored the experience of P2P support from the perspective of the persons giving and receiving peer support.

 2. To determine the key characteristics, components and processes that should be included in P2P support for parents of babies cared for in neonatal care settings, whilst on the unit and after discharge home.

 3. Where adequate data is available, to determine the effectiveness of P2P support interventions on the health and well-being of parents and their premature babies.